MarceloDamian/MLNeuralNetwork/README.md

-## How to run models:
+## To run models:

-1. To run mutli classifier run neuralnet.py
+1. To run mutli classifier change director to neuralnetworks.py and run python3 neuralnet.py